-*** The call for applications for the FRA Roma Traineeship programme 2018-2019 is now CLOSED ***
+*** The call for applications for the FRA Roma Traineeship programme 2019-2020 is now CLOSED. ***

 - To provide Roma trainees an understanding of the objectives and activities of the Agency’s role in ensuring full respect for fundamental rights across the EU.

-- To enable Roma trainees to acquire practical experience and knowledge of the day-to-day work of FRA Departments and sectors.
+- To enable Roma trainees to acquire practical experience and knowledge of the day-to-day work of FRA units.
 To provide the opportunity to work in a multi-cultural, multi linguistic and multi-ethnic environment, contributing to the development of mutual understanding, trust and tolerance.
 To promote European integration within the spirit of new governance and through active participation to create awareness of true European citizenship.

 - To enable Roma trainees to put into practice knowledge acquired during their studies, and in particular in their specific areas of competence.
 To introduce these graduates to the professional world and the constraints, duties and opportunities therein.

 - To allow Roma trainees to contribute to the Agency’s mission in helping to make fundamental rights a reality for everyone in the EU.

 This traineeship scheme is offered to candidates of Romani background who have completed either a post-secondary education attested by a diploma (e.g. bachelor’s degree or equivalent) or a secondary education attested by a diploma and professional experience of minimum two years relevant to the work of the Department they apply for.

 Roma trainees are selected from nationals of the Member States of the European Union (28) and EU candidate countries (Albania, North Macedonia, Montenegro, Serbia, and Turkey) and potential candidate countries (Bosnia and Herzegovina and Kosovo).